zksecurity/zkbugs/tools/picus/picus_analysis.md

 # Picus Analysis Report

+__This file is generated after manually analyzing the results from picus_results.md__

 ## Intro to Picus

 Picus is a detection tool for finding underconstrained bugs.
 Picus is built on top of the ["Automated Detection of Under-Constrained Circuits in Zero-Knowledge Proof" paper](https://dl.acm.org/doi/abs/10.1145/3591282).
 The tool mentioned in the paper is called QED2, and Picus is an implementation of it.